HammazoneRecords/MarcusGarvey-App-WWMD/README.md

 > **"A people without the knowledge of their past history, origin and culture is like a tree without roots."** — Marcus Garvey

 A full-stack, source-grounded knowledge base inspired by the legacy of Marcus Garvey.
-Whirlwind KB combines a modern React frontend with a Python-powered RAG (Retrieval-Augmented Generation) backend to deliver historically accurate, citation-backed wisdom.
+This app combines a modern React frontend with a Python-powered RAG (Retrieval-Augmented Generation) backend to deliver historically accurate, citation-backed wisdom.

 ---